thaustein/laxar/docs/manuals/widgets_and_activities.md

 ![CartWidget](widgets_and_activities/cart_widget.png)

-Now that you have learned the basics in creating widgets, take closer look at widget testing.
+Now that you have learned the basics in creating widgets, take a closer look at widget testing.

 ## Testing a Widget

-One of the major Goals of LaxarJS is to simplify the development _and testing_ of isolated components.
+One of the major goals of LaxarJS is to simplify the development _and testing_ of isolated components.
 For this reason, the testing infrastructure for your widget has already been added when using `grunt-init`.

 ### Writing Spec-Tests

 LaxarJS contains a testing infrastructure to mock out the LaxarJS runtime, effectively running your widget in a sandbox or _test bed_ as it is called in LaxarJS.
-A skeleton spec is provided for you: it contains code to prepare the test bed with sample configuration and to instantiate your controller.
+A skeleton spec is already provided for you:
+It contains code to prepare the test bed with sample configuration and to instantiate your controller.

 To mock out AngularJS services such as `$http` you can work with [ngMocks](https://docs.angularjs.org/api/ngMock) just like you would do without LaxarJS.
 To add a simple test for our widget, replace the existing dummy test